christianb93/openstack-labs/roles/nova/README.md

 * in the neutron section, we provide connection and authorization settings for the neutron service and the metadata proxy service, including a shared secret
 * in the oslo_concurrency section, we define a path which is used for lock files
 * in the placement section, we define the information that Nova needs to authenticate against the placement service
+* finally, we set resume_guests_state_on_host_boot to true to allow Nova to restart instances on a reboot

 Requirements
 ------------